jkworley/jkworley/README.md

 ## Hi there,

-### I'm Justin, a full-stack developer, professional musicain, and teacher in higher education!
+### I'm Justin, a full-stack developer, professional musician, and teacher in higher education!

 ### About Me